Sep9

 Warns against living a double life in wanting the delights of this life and the spiritual things of Christianity.

 Today our culture says if your going to be somebody you need a successful career, wealth, reputation, and status.
 You have to gain peoples respect and leave a lasting legacy .
-The world says that you should look out for yourself and get what is yours.
-It’s all about looking out for number one, taking control of your future, and making your own destiny.
+The world says that you need to look out for # 1 and get what is yours.
+It’s all about looking out taking control of your future, and making your own destiny.
 Not realizing that we’re not that good at knowing what’s best for us

 Ways We Try To Save Our Life’s